Designated Forests in Virginia

 George Washington and Thomas Jefferson sought to clear the forests and encourage agricultural settlement.
 Washington himself had many experiences in the wilderness, starting with his youthful surveying expeditions for Lord Fairfax and including his dramatic wintertime trip from Williamsburg to Fort Le Boeuf in 1753, to warn the French that Virginia viewed their presence in the Ohio River valley as trespassing.
 When Jefferson rode home with his new wife in a snowstorm, to spend his honeymoon in an unfinished room at Monticello, most of the pastures and tobacco/corn fields near Charlottesville had only recently been carved out of the virgin forests.

-It's important to note that the bureaucracy responsible for national forests is in a separate department for the bureaucracy responsible for the national parks.
+The bureaucracy responsible for managing national forests is in a separate department for the bureaucracy responsible for managing the national parks.
 The National Park Service is in the Department of the Interior; the US Forest Service is in the Department of Agriculture.

-Virginia has a similar split in its administration of state parks and state forests, reflecting the different philosophy and management pbjectives for those pieces of land.
+Virginia has a similar split in its administration of state parks and state forests, reflecting the different philosophy and management objectives for those pieces of land.
 State forests are administered by the Virginia Department of Forestry, which reports to the Secretary of Commerce and Trade.
-The Virginia State Parks are in the Department of Conservation and Recreation, which reports to the Secretary of Natural Resources.
-[Thirty years ago, Virginia had a combined Department of Conservation and Economic Development, but creating separate organizations made it easier to manage the inevitable tensions between those advocating preservation/conservation vs. economic growth.]
+The Virginia State Parks are in the Department of Conservation and Recreation (DCR), which reports to the Secretary of Natural Resources.

 Links